uPortal-Project/uPortal/docs/README.md

 # uPortal Documentation

 **NOTE:** This area is a work-in-progress.
-It is intended to serve as primary documentation for uPortal version 5.0 (expected mid-2017) and above.
+It is intended to serve as primary documentation for uPortal version 5 and above.
 Documentation for earlier versions of uPortal is available in [Confluence](https://wiki.jasig.org).
 See _Documentation for Previous Releases_ below.